ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 For Canon DSLR cameras, if your camera is listed in this [list of compatible Canon cameras](https://github.com/v002/v002-Camera-Live/blob/master/CAMERAS.md), then you can use it without any extra hardware.
 To do this, install the free and open source [Camera Live](https://github.com/v002/v002-Camera-Live/releases) software.
 Once it's installed, connect your Canon DSLR to your Mac's USB port.
 Quit the Canon EOS Utility if it automatically opens, and then start Camera Live.
 It will recognize the camera.
 Your camera will now be an option in Ecamm Live's <samp>Camera</samp> menu.
 Currently, no other DSLRs or mirrorless cameras are supported, unless it provides HDMI out, in which case you can use the Blackmagic method above.

+### Support for Newtek NDI® Cameras

+Ecamm Live will automatically detect [Newtek NDI®](https://www.newtek.com/ndi/) input sources, such as the [NDICam iOS app](http://www.sienna-tv.com/ndi/ndicam.html).
+NDI sources will show up as camera in Ecamm Live's camera list, and as a microphone in Ecamm Live's microphone list.

+### Support for EpocCam Camera for iPhone and iPad

+Customers also use the third-party iOS app, _EpocCam_ by [Kinoni](http://www.kinoni.com/).
+This requires installing both the _Mac OS X beta drivers_ and _EpocCam Viewer Pro for Mac OS_ on your Mac.
+These are both available toward the bottom of [the Kinoni homepage](http://www.kinoni.com).

 ### Support for 360° Cameras

 Ecamm Live supports streaming from 360° cameras to services like Facebook Live which support them.
 We have used the Ricoh Theta S camera successfully.
 If you need help setting that up, read our [Streaming with a 360° Camera](http://ecamm.com/support/article/2225/streaming-with-a-360-camera/) document.
-Other cameras that can produce a equirectangular image _may_ work.
+Other cameras that can produce a equirectangular image may also work.

-### Want to use your iPhone or iPad Camera?

-Customers have reported success using the third-party iOS app, _EpocCam_ by [Kinoni.](http://www.kinoni.com/) This requires installing both the _Mac OS X beta drivers_ and _EpocCam Viewer Pro for Mac OS_ on your Mac.
-These are both available toward the bottom of [the Kinoni homepage.](http://www.kinoni.com)

 ### Video Source Switcher